-We use a variety of IT systems and processes in order to optimally focus and adequately support our globalization.
+We use a variety of IT systems and processes in order to optimally support our globalization.
 Trends in information technology offer various opportunities but also harbor risks.

 Increasing international networking and the related possibility of IT system abuse are resulting in cybercrime risks for Merck, such as the failure of central IT systems, the disclosure of confidential research and business development data, the manipulation of IT systems in chemical process control, or an increased burden or adverse impact on IT systems as a result of virus attacks.
-The entire Group has global security guidelines and information protection management for IT and non-IT areas, each with organizational and technical standards for access rights as well as information and data protection, based on ISO 27001.
+The Merck Group has an information protection management system based on ISO 27001 as well as safety guidelines comprising organizational and technical standards in place.

-Additionally, IT applications used globally form the basis for the contractual delivery of products and solutions.
-The failure of business-critical IT applications could therefore have a direct influence on our ability to deliver; likewise this applies to the failure of a data center.
-To achieve the required service quality, we use a quality management system certified to ISO 20000:2011.
-In addition, to reduce the risk of failure, we operate several redundantly designed data centers.
+Globally used IT applications form the basis for the contractual delivery of products and solutions.
+The failure of business-critical IT applications could therefore have a direct influence on our ability to deliver.
+This also applies to the failure of a data center.
+To achieve the required service quality, we use a quality management system certified to ISO 9001.

-Despite the mitigating measures taken and functional continuity plans, the effects of cybercrime or the failure of business-critical IT applications and their influence on the net assets, financial position and results of operations are considered medium risks owing to possibly substantial impacts.
+Despite the mitigating measures taken and functional continuity plans, the effects of cybercrime or the failure of business-critical IT applications and their influence on the net assets, financial position and results of operations are considered medium risks owing to likely and substantial negative impacts.

 As a company with global production operations, we are exposed to risks of possible damage to people, goods and our reputation.
 Audits, consulting and training on environmental protection and occupational health and safety minimize these risks to people and the environment.
 In order to ensure the continuity of plant and equipment, we monitor these risks both at our own sites as well as at suppliers and contract manufacturers.
 By adhering to high technical standards, our rules of conduct and all legal requirements in environmental protection and occupational health and safety, we ensure the preservation of goods and assets.
 We have taken sufficient appropriate accounting measures for the environmental risks known to us.
 Nevertheless, we classify these as a high risk since a critical negative impact on the financial position cannot be ruled out.

 Irrespective of the fact that acquisitions made in the past have been successfully completed, the risk of conducting the acquisition and integration exists for future transactions, for instance for the current integration of Sigma-Aldrich.
 This includes, among other things, the inability to meet sales volume targets and higher integration costs than expected, as well as the failure to meet synergy goals.
 The divestment of companies and businesses can lead to liability vis-à-vis the buyer, for instance through indemnity clauses and guarantee commitments.
 Through strong due diligence processes and closely managed integration processes, we seek to reduce the probability of occurrence of this risk.
-Nevertheless, owing to a possible occurrence of this risk with potentially critical negative effects on the net assets, financial position and results of operations, we classify this as a medium risk.
+Therefore, we classify this as a low risk with an unlikely probability of occurrence and potentially moderate negative effects on the net assets, financial position and results of operations.

 The most significant individual risks in the businesses have been named in the report above, with business-related risks being the most significant alongside legal risks.

-With respect to high and medium risks, certain changes have resulted as the assessment of the individual risks has of course altered over the fiscal year due to changing external and internal conditions, while the overall risk assessment remained stable.
-Thanks to the risk reduction measures taken – such as the consistent implementation of management action (organizational responsibility and process improvements), existing insurance coverage and accounting precautions – Merck’s significant risks in particular have been further minimized in net terms.
+With respect to high and medium risks, certain changes have resulted as the assessment of the individual risks has of course altered over the fiscal year due to changing external and internal conditions, while the overall risk profile remained stable.
+Thanks to the risk reduction measures taken – such as the consistent implementation of management action (organizational responsibility and process improvements), existing insurance coverage and accounting precautions – we take counteraction, in particular against significant risks.

 The overall view of the risk situation of the Group, which is derived from the summary of the risks described on the basis of their impact and probability of occurrence, leads to the assessment that the risks are not of a nature to threaten the existence of the Group as a going concern.
 We are confident that we will continue to successfully master the challenges arising from the above risks in the future as well.

 In our view, business-related opportunities offer the greatest potential.
-An important element here is the continuous expansion in Asia, Latin America, Africa, and the Middle East.
-With the continuing intensification and focusing of our research and development activities, we want to be able to continue to offer our customers innovative products and help shape markets.
-Moreover, we also consolidate our expertise in numerous alliances, for instance with Pfizer Inc., Seiko Epson, as well as with various universities and start-ups.
+An important element here is the continuous expansion of our businesses in Asia, Latin America, Africa, and the Middle East.
+With the successful focusing and continued intensification of our research and development activities, we want to be able to continue to offer our customers innovative products and help shape markets.
+Moreover, we also consolidate our expertise in numerous alliances with industrial partners as well as various universities and international organizations.
+We are making targeted investments in future-oriented companies and start-ups via our Merck Venture Investment Fund and our Accelerator programs.
 The topic of innovation is at the forefront of all our activities.
 Externally, this is becoming particularly apparent through our new Innovation Center at Group headquarters in Darmstadt, which is to develop into a nucleus of creativity at Merck.
 The activities listed hold significant opportunities for us in the medium to long term, beyond the underlying forecast period.